 come back

-North of the renowned Playa de Levante beach the fine sand gives way to a steep and rocky stretch of coastline, at the foot of which nestles the small cove known as Cala de la Almadrava.
-Access is via Dos Calas street, where we’ll find a car parking area.
-From here it takes just a few minutes to walk down to the cove, which is an unexpected oasis of peace in ever-boisterous Benidorm.
+To the north of the famous Levante Beach, the fine sand gives way to a rocky, rugged area, at the foot of which lies the small Cala de la Almadrava, located within the Serra Gelada Natural Park. 🌿 Access is through Carrer Dos Calas, where you'll find a parking area.
+From here, we walk down the slope, and within minutes, we’ll reach the cove, an unexpected oasis of peace in always bustling Benidorm. 🏖️

-As we approach the other side, the water gets shallower and the seabed gives way once more to rocky substrate and sandy clearings.
-Here we are likely to see species such as striped seabream, which love a sandy seabed, and white seabream or sargo, which prefer rocky bottoms.
-With the south face to our left, we then head back to the beach, completing a fabulous outing in the waters of the Serra Gelada.
+As we approach the other wall, the depth decreases, and the seabed shifts back to sandy patches and rocky substrates.
+Here, we are likely to encounter species such as mabre, which prefers sandy bottoms, and the sargo, more common in rocky areas.
+We will continue along the wall, keeping it on our left, until we reach the beach, completing a fabulous journey in the waters of the Serra Gelada. 🌅